combat writing badge

 USSOC :

 United States Special Operations Command, sometimes abbreviated as "USSOCOM", established by the Goldwater-Nichols Department of Defense Reorganization Act of 1986 and the Nunn-Cohen Amendment to the act in 1987; which interservice command includes the Center for Special Operations (CSO), the Joint Task Force, the Special Operations Joint Interagency Collaboration Center, and the Joint Special Operations University.
-See SPECIAL OPERATIONS, SOF, SMU, JSOC, SF, SEAL, FORCE RECON, RANGER, AIR COMMANDO; compare SOCOM.
+See SPECIAL OPERATIONS, SOF, SMU, JSOC, ARSOC / USASOC, SF, SEAL, MARSOC, FORCE RECON, RANGER, AIR COMMANDO, AFSOC; compare SOCOM.

 USSR :

-Union of Soviet Socialist Republics (cccp = SSSR), being a former federal union of 15 constituent republics, in eastern Europe and northern Asia, comprising the larger part of the earlier Russian Empire: founded in 1917 and dissolved in 1991; also known as "Soviet Union", and since organized as the Commonwealth of Independent States (CIS).
-See IVAN, BULLSHITVIK, BAD GUYS.
+Union of Soviet Socialist Republics (cccp = SSSR), being a former federal union of 15 constituent republics, in eastern Europe and northern Asia, comprising the larger part of the earlier Russian Empire: founded in 1917, with its flag adopted in 1923, and dissolved in 1991; also known as "Soviet Union", which has since reorganized as the Russian Federation and the Commonwealth of Independent States (CIS).
+See IRON CURTAIN, START, IVAN, BULLSHITVIK, BAD GUYS. [nb: the Soviet Union (USSR) characterized itself as "the world's first champion of peace"] [nb: when President Ronald W. Reagan characterized the Soviet Union as the "Evil Empire" in 1983, journalists immediately associated it with the fictitious galactic power in the 1977 film "Star Wars", but it was actually a reference to biblical prophecies in Ezekiel; v: Gog and Magog]

 USSS :

 United States Secret Service; being a law enforcement agency of the Treasury Department that was established (1860) to protect American currency and securities, and to prevent counterfeiting; its role was extended to executive protection after the assassination of William McKinley (1901), and now includes bodyguarding of presidents and vice presidents, presidents-elect and vice presidents-elect, presidential candidates, former presidents, their families, widows and dependent children.
-See POTUS, VP, BODYGUARD, SHELL GAME, POLICE.
+This agency was transferred as a subdivision of the Department of Homeland Security (DHS) after the 9/11 2001 TERRORIST attacks.
+See POTUS, VP, BODYGUARD, PDS, PSD, SHELL GAME, SECRET SQUIRREL, POLICE.

 UTE :